• Home

 Mobile Device Sanitization

 Select the full sanitize option for iOS and Android devices.
-Delete and perform factory reset for other mobile devices.
+Delete and perform a factory reset for other mobile devices.
 Opt for an Overwrite using certified data eraser software.

 Overwrite or block erase if the device supports purge capability